starkatt/Cocksmithing/cocksmithing.md

 ## Shopping List

 For convenience, here's a compact list of products used.
 Links in the leftmost column go to the relevant product details pages on the Smooth-On website.
 Links in the price column go to the order page on Reynolds Advanced Materials, or to Elements Bath and Body for the mica pigments.
-(Prices retrieved as of February 2021.)
+(Prices retrieved as of Spring 2021.)

 |   |                                                                           |                               |                        |                                                                               |
 |---|---------------------------------------------------------------------------|:-----------------------------:|:----------------------:|:-----------------------------------------------------------------------------:|